Quitch/AI-Mod-Compatibility-Patch/README.md

 # AI Mod Compatibility Framework

 This is the vanilla Planetary Annihilation: Titans AI, updated to work alongside all community faction mods.
-Refer to it as a dependency in your AI mod to avoid having to roll your own solution.
+Refer to it as a dependency in your faction mod to avoid having to roll your own solution.

 ## Installation